team-nov/team-nov-production/README.md

 Please follow git flow practices for branching.

-Name feature branches using the feature name and hotfixes prefixed with "Hotfix"
+Name feature branches using the feature name and hotfixes prefixed with "Hotfix".